MaHawley14/COP3003_MyBlazorList/README.md

 create TodoItem.cs

+Add comments in Todo.razor and TodoItem.cs explaining what each line of code does.

+Optional: You can change the icon in the NavMenu by changing span class="oi oi-list-rich"

+After "oi oi- you can put anything you find at https://icon-sets.iconify.design/oi/ like check

+Optional: You can change the icon that appears in the browser tab by changing favicon.ico in the wwwroot folder.
+You can use a site like https://favicomatic.com/ to make a favicon.

 Once you have it working locally, commit and push to GitHub.

 Update your Readme to look more professional and be more accurate and useful.
 Include a link to your deployed app and a link to the todo list tutorial.